spatie/laravel-permission/docs/advanced-usage/testing.md

 });
 ```

-Note that we call `PermissionRegistrar::forgetCachedPermissions` after seeding.
+Note that `PermissionRegistrar::forgetCachedPermissions()` is called AFTER seeding.
 This is to prevent a caching issue that can occur when the database is set up after permissions have already been registered and cached.

+## Bypassing Cache When Testing

+The caching infrastructure for this package is "always on", but when running your test suite you may wish to reduce its impact.

+Two things you might wish to explore include:

+- Change the cache driver to `array`. **Very often you will have already done this in your `phpunit.xml` configuration.**

+- Shorten cache lifetime to 1 second, by setting the config (not necessary if cache driver is set to `array`) in your test suite TestCase:

+   `'permission.cache.expiration_time' = \DateInterval::createFromDateString('1 seconds')`

 ## Factories